-Ribavirin is a broad spectrum antiviral agent predominantly used in the treatment of hepatitis C and respiratory syncytial virus (RSV) infections.
-The exerted antiviral effect depends substantially on dosage and plasma concentration of the drug, thus its pharmacokinetic properties (together with the underlying mechanisms of action) may be the key the identification of improved therapeutic protocols.
+Ribavirin is a broad-spectrum antiviral agent predominantly used in the treatment of hepatitis C and respiratory syncytial virus (RSV) infections.
+The exerted antiviral effect depends substantially on the dosage and plasma concentration of the drug, thus its pharmacokinetic properties (together with the underlying mechanisms of action) may be the key to the identification of improved therapeutic protocols.

 After oral ingestion of ribavirin (which is the most typical route of administration), the plasma concentration exhibits a characteristic three-phase profile, consisting of two rapid phases (absorption and distribution) and one long terminal elimination phase.

 Image Credit: Novikov Aleksey / Shutterstock